grandeurdev/js-sdk/README.md

 That is the whole picture.
 That is how we make sure that everyone is getting what they are allowed to access.
 That is how we grant you authority over your data and resources and keep in check that everything is working just the way you want them to work.

 ### Networking
-Grandeur Cloud is a managed backend as a service platform.
+Grandeur is a managed backend as a service platform.
 We tie it all up for you so you won't have to do it yourself.
 This is one of the pain points that you face when building your IoT products with services like Google Cloud Platform and AWS.
 You will have a mix and match services together and tie it all up yourself.
 But it is always a good practice to fully understand a platform before using it.
-Therefore we are writing about how the networking works with Grandeur Cloud.
+Therefore we are writing about how the networking works with Grandeur.

 We works with two communication channel in apps SDK i) http based REST API and ii) duplex based realtime API.
 We use the first REST API channel to do stuff like authentication and file upload, while the other realtime API for fast request transmission like device data requests etc. Realtime channel is really fast and designed to transfer packets to server and from server at transmission rate of 200ms.
 It is based on our custom protocol and we call it duplex.
 We don't allow unauthenticated connection over this channel so initially establish communication over REST till authentication.